sibvic/mq4-templates/snippets/conditions/readme.md

 ## OrderEOLCondition

 Trade end of life condition.
 Starts return true when the specified number of seconds passed since open of the trade (or trade was closed).

+## NewBarCondition

+New bar condition.

+## DayOfWeekCondition

+Used to enable/disable actions per day of week.